CollinHerber/cnst-wiki-content/PlayerHouses.md

 | DESCRIPTION/ADDITIONS |     |     |     |     |     |     |     |     |     |

-> -   \*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
-Choosing this upgrade will create a new room in the hall outside of the hidden enchanting/alchemy room, making the entrance to the hidden room inside the children's room.
+> *Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
+Choosing this upgrade will create a new room in the hall outside of the hidden enchanting/alchemy room, making the entrance to the hidden room inside the children's room. {.is-info}

 <details>
   <summary>Spoilers | *Clean Up</summary>
 *Clean Up | This reffers to the quest "Blood on the Ice", where you hunt down the murderer in Windhelm.
 As you find out in the quest, the house is quite a mess, and this option will remove all of the blood and bones scattered through the house.